stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 ```

 We’ll use this pattern in a function that receives a `Day` and yields if the
-corresponding Date is a holiday.
+corresponding Date is a holiday:

 ```haskell
 dayToHoliday :: Day -> String